jedrek656/Musical-Instrument-Classification/README.md

 # Training and analysing quality of musical instrument prediction model
 ## The notebook consists of Classifying the musical instrument based on it's photo.
 At first ResNet model is used.
 Then fine-tuned EfficientNet B0 model is used.
 The fine-tuned model is in ```model.keras``` file.
 The whole analysis is available in ```.ipnyb``` file
-## The notebook uses interactive plotly graphs and therefore it's unable to view it in github directly
+## The notebook uses interactive plotly plots and therefore it's unable to view it in github directly.
+The exported pdf file also does not contain theese plots, but it's available to view in github.